BOARD OF DIRECTORS

 Dr. Joshua Fry was born in Colorado Springs, but raised in South Eastern Colorado (Eads) before moving back to Colorado Springs for College.
 Josh attended Colorado Technical University for his Bachelor’s Degree, The University of Colorado for his Master’s Degree, and completed his Doctorate of Management at Colorado Technical University in 2014.

 Josh has worked for Colorado Technical University since 2005 in many different capacities and is currently the Manager of Student Success for the Colorado Springs campus.
-He is happily married to his wife of 6 years, Nicole, and they have two children, Nakayla and Maxx.
+He is happily married to his wife, Nicole, and they have two children, Nakayla and Maxx.